jcgertig/rn-router/README.md

  And add a transition to remove gestures from a transition.

  - _2.2.0_ : Add `activeChildStyle` to link to pass a style to a child if link active.

- - _2.1.6_ : Fix `lastRoute` and in so doing correcting routes deeper than 2 for `transitionBack`.

- - _2.1.5_ : Fix `transitionBack` for sub wrapped routes.

- - _2.1.4_ : Fix for sub wrapped routes.

- - _2.1.3_ : Fix for active link styles.

- - _2.1.2_ : Fix for choosing parent component.

- - _2.1.0_ : Add `defaultTransition` prop to `Router` allowing to change the default transition from `None`.

- - _2.0.0_ : Add `None` and `Fade` transitions and default transitions to `None`.
- This is a breaking change for those relying on a transition when none has been supplied.

- - _1.3.x_ : Add url parameters

- - _1.2.x_ : Add passing of children to parent route

- - _1.1.x_ : Add sub routing

 # How to use: